theonion/ansible-roles/README.md

 # Testing

 Each test case is a single playbook, which is run on a fresh VM.
+You'll want to have a version of Vagrant > 1.4.

 To run all tests: